steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

         Docker                      DockerStart

 #### Short Term
-    Investigate static methods in ModelRelief.Services.StorageManager.
-        Should these be added to the IStorageManager interface for access by DI consumers?
-        Some consumers (e.g. FileDoman) do not use DI. public static string ContentRootPath { get; set; }
      File methods should share common setup steps for deleting existing files, etc.

     Convert to a linear depth buffer in the shader?